Skip to main content

 The short answer

-For a Northern NSW pro-services practice, a properly-built custom site costs $5,000 to $9,000 in 2026 and takes four to six weeks.
-Add a care plan ($300 to $500 a month) to keep it running.
+For a Northern NSW professional services practice, a properly-built custom site costs $5,000 to $9,000 in 2026 and takes four to six weeks.
+Add a care plan ($500 to $1,000 a month) to keep it running.
 The maths works because a single new client at the typical $1,500 to $5,000 average annual value pays the build back inside the first year.

-What makes a pro-services website different from a trades site
+What makes a professional services website different from a trades site

 A tradies website's job is to get the call.
-A pro-services website's job is to earn the booking.
+A professional services website's job is to earn the booking.
 The difference matters.

 The buyer takes their time